aimms/documentation/webui/side-panels-grd-pages.rst

 			]
 		}

-You can also change the ``"gridTemplateColumns"`` property to add more columns, but please be aware that the columns will be adjusted in the space that is available in the 2-column width, as illustrated below:
+You can also change the ``"gridTemplateColumns"`` property to add more columns, but please be aware that the columns will be adjusted in the space that is available in the fixed width, as illustrated below:

 .. image:: images/SPGL_TwoColumns.png
 			:align: center